Normanhurst Boys High School: Demographics

 The school's students are one of the most socio-economically advantaged in NSW, in terms of the Index of Community Socio-Educational Advantage score, with 82% of boys at the school from families in the top quarter of society.
 As a result, the school has been mentioned as part of an ongoing debate about whether Australian selective schools accept enough students from less well-off families, and if selective schools create social inequality.

 Structure

-Normanhurst Boys' High School is not far from its "sister" school, Hornsby Girls' High School, with which joint curriculum and extra-curricular activities are held, such as plays and musicals.

 Entry

 Normanhurst Boys High School is an academically selective high school and accepts a relatively small intake of 120 students in Year 7.
 It is one of the top ten schools in New South Wales, based on entry standards.
 Offers of admission and matriculation into the school in Year 7 are made on the basis of academic merit, as assessed by the Selective High School Placement Test, sat in Year 6.